| | | | |

 Forces marched into Mobile and Confederate currency

+became worthless.
 Hannah's two older sons, Edward 13 and Godfrey 11,

 went to the Union encampment to see whether the Yankees